In Georgia, close isn't nearly good enough for Democrats

 Everyone knew the Democratic base was ginned up beyond belief at the chance to send Trump a message about his performance in the first 150 days of his administration.
 The big question mark was whether the GOP base -- perhaps worn down by Trump's seemingly never-ending series of self-inflicted wounds -- would be equally as intense.

-It turns out that they were motivated -- as has been the case since at least 2010 -- by the idea of Ossoff as nothing more than a Pesloi henchman.
+It turns out that they were motivated -- as has been the case since at least 2010 -- by the idea of Ossoff as nothing more than a Pelosi henchman.
 Republican strategists successfully convinced GOP voters that a vote for Ossoff was a vote for values anathema to their own.

 National Democrats will tell you that the race should have never been this close -- and that Ossoff even threatening Handel suggests big trouble for Republicans on the ballot next November.